torvalds/linux/Documentation/networking/sctp.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =================
-Linux Kernel SCTP
+GNU/Linux Kernel SCTP
 =================

-This is the current BETA release of the Linux Kernel SCTP reference implementation.
+This is the current BETA release of the GNU/Linux Kernel SCTP reference implementation.

 SCTP (Stream Control Transmission Protocol) is a IP based, message oriented,